dyn20/Writeups-CTF/TamilCTF/BecomeAdmin/README.md

 ![](img7.png)

-After reset password you wil login with admin successfully again.
+After reset password you will login with admin successfully again.
 They said that flag is sent.
 But where is flag? :'(

 I spend much time to find flag, finally I found it is in response header, lol.